screener-io/screener-storybook/README.md

       layout: true,
       style: true,
       content: true,
-      minLayoutPosition: 4, // Threshold for Layout changes.
+      minLayoutPosition: 4, // Optional threshold for Layout changes.
 Defaults to 4 pixels.
-      minLayoutDimension: 10, // Threshold for Layout changes.
+      minLayoutDimension: 10, // Optional threshold for Layout changes.
 Defaults to 10 pixels.
+      minShiftGraphic: 2, // Optional threshold for pixel shifts in graphics.
       compareSVGDOM: false // Pass if SVG DOM is the same.
 Defaults to false.
     }
     ```